AequilibraE/aequilibrae/docs/source/project_docs/network.rst

 ~~~~~

 Network links are defined by geographic elements of type LineString (No
-MultiLineString allowed) and a series of mandatory fields, as well a series of
+MultiLineString allowed) and a series of required fields, as well a series of
 other optional fields that might be required for documentation and display
 purposes (e.g. street names) or by specific applications (e.g. parameters for
 Volume-Delay functions, hazardous vehicles restrictions, etc.).

+Below we present the

-**The mandatory fields are the following**
+**The mandatory fields are the following.
+REMOVING ANY OF THESE FIELDS WILL CORRUPT YOUR NETWORK**

 +-------------+-----------------------------------------------------------------------+-------------------------+
 |  Field name |                           Field Description                           |        Data Type        |